kim-yeji/IOS_Diary-application-to-record-with-photos/README.md

 Using swift, developed an application that records expenditures with photos and aggregates the amount of expenditure.

 ### ▶ function of App
--Take a picture and record the price
+- Take a picture and record the price
--Select a picture from the album to record it
+- Select a picture from the album to record it
--Sort by name, date, and price
+- Sort by name, date, and price
--Show Total Expenses
+- Show Total Expenses
--Find Expenditure by name
+- Find Expenditure by name